colonthreeing/baladocs/malverk/tutorial/sprite sheet.md

 When making an AltTexture, you can actually set the size to any pixel dimensions with the `px` and `py` fields (representing width and height respectively).

 When making a sprite sheet, Malverk reads left to right, top to bottom.
-This will be important to remember when setting the sprite keys, unless you use a full sheet of cards where they line up perfectly with vanilla (for more on that, check out [the page on spritesheets](../spritesheets) (Not implemented yet as of writing)).
+This will be important to remember when setting the sprite keys, unless you use a full sheet of cards where they line up perfectly with vanilla (more on this at a future date ;3)
 ## An Example

 Let's take a look at the sprite sheet for my mod Glumbus.